applewoodsmokedham/metagraph/memory-bank/systemPatterns.md

 ### 1. Direct API Integration

-METHANE uses direct API calls to Bitcoin nodes rather than implementing a traditional backend.
+METAGRAPH uses direct API calls to Bitcoin nodes rather than implementing a traditional backend.
 This approach:
 - Reduces complexity by eliminating an additional server layer
 - Provides a more authentic experience for developers
 - Allows for real-time interaction with the blockchain